thachmpham/thachmpham.github.io/md/gdb/memory.md

 :::::::::::::: {.columns}
 ::: {.column width=50%}

 The call instruction pushes the parent $rip onto the stack.
-The function prologue pushes the parent $rip onto the stack.
+Prolog pushes the parent $rip onto the stack.
-Function arguments and local variables are stored in the stack, and their addresses are based on the current RBP.
+Function arguments and local variables are stored in the stack, and their addresses are based on the current $rbp.

 As you can see in the figure: